pallets/flask/docs/errorhandling.rst

 .. versionadded:: 0.3

-Applications fail, server fail.
+Applications fail, servers fail.
 Sooner or later you will see an exception in production.
 Even if your code is 100% correct, you will still see exceptions from time to time.
 Why?
 Because everything else involved will fail.
 Here some situations where perfectly fine code can lead to server